 This Japanese restaurant prides itself on authenticity.
 Sushi Bistro Tasuki is the real deal that even has a solid vegetarian list, like sushi made with cooked squash, mushrooms and fermented soy.
 You’ll also find the standard rolls you’d expect in an authentic sushi joint, served in a more peaceful environment than some of the restaurants downtown or on the Hill.

-Other Top Sushi Restaurants in Boulder
+Other Great Sushi Restaurants in Boulder

 Kasa Japanese Grill and Bar, 1468 Pearl St.: Yup, another downtown Japanese restaurant.
 This one has a lengthy list of sushi offerings.
 The atmosphere here is one-of-a-kind.
 The restaurant is basically an art installation of tons of Japanese umbrellas covering the ceiling and accenting the decor throughout.

 Motomaki, 1600 28th St. in the Twenty Ninth Street Mall: Motomaki does sushi differently.
 It serves giant, burrito-sized maki sushi rolls.
 Try the Kalbi: Korean-style shredded beef, kimchi, cucumber, sesame bean sprouts and avocado smothered in a spicy jalapeno dressing.